7 Toxic People You Should Avoid to Be Happy

 5. People who point out your flaws

-However, you should be able to recognize the difference between a person who expresses their concerns honestly and in a constructive manner, and those who use your weaknesses as an opportunity to attack you.
+There are those who expresses their concerns honestly and in a constructive manner.
+But, on the other hand, there are those who use your weaknesses as an opportunity to attack you.

-If you know someone who is quick to point out and criticize your mistakes, but never seems to recognize your accomplishments, they’re the type of toxic person who is likely to eventually wear down your self-esteem.
+Maybe you know someone who is quick to point out and criticize your mistakes.
+Neither do they ever seem to recognize your accomplishments.
+Well, they’re the type of toxic person who is likely to eventually wear down your self-esteem.

 6. People who fill you with doubt

 Sometimes you need a person by your side to help point out the risks associated with certain situations or activities.
 There are toxic people who only seek to sow the seeds of doubt and block the desires of others, however.

 They typically live their life in fear, staying in their comfort zone, and they want others to be that way too.
 That’s why they might try to sabotage your actions, add to your insecurities, or fill you with negativity.

 Laziness is a highly contagious condition.
 When you’re surrounded by people who are lazy, sooner or later it will catch up with you.
 Even the strongest of people can fall into this trap when they’re constantly around those who don’t see the need to get anything done.